MEziliano/MLEnginnering/README.md

-# MLEnginnering
+# MLEnginnering from scracth
-My personal repository to became ML Engineer
+My personal repository to became ML Engineer from ccratch, only numpy, no notebooks allowed!

 # Last update
 KNN model using euclidean distance and numpy only!